What collections are available at The University of Georgia Special Collections Libraries?

 A Special Collections Research Account is an online account that allows you to request material from all three special collections departments as well as make requests for photocopies, scans, and copies of audiovisual material.
-By having a Special Collections Research Account, you can also maintain a list of your past requests and make special requests for events like classes and group projects.
+By having a Special Collections Research Account, you can also maintain a list of your past requests and make special requests for activities like classes and group projects.

 How will my Special Collections Research Account make my work easier and more efficient?

 Once you are registered, special collections' staff will be able to approve requests and retrieve materials more efficiently.
 You will be able to watch the progress of each request to determine if an item has been retrieved, put on hold, or returned to storage.
 You can also store all request information in your profile for future review of citation information regarding materials consulted in special collections.

 How is registration for UGA-affiliated users different from non-affiliated users?

 If you are affiliated with UGA (current UGA students, faculty, and staff with a MyID account), you can login with your MyID.
 If you are not affiliated with UGA you must create your own account and your own user name and password.

 Why do I need a username and password to use my Special Collections Research Account?

 Your username and password allows us to give you secure access to information about your requests.
 You can also edit your own personal information.
 Your username can be anything you like, such as your name, abbreviations, or an alphanumeric code.
 Your password also can be anything you like.
 We recommend that you follow good security practice and choose a password that is different from those you use to access other systems.
 However, no one but you will know your password, not even the special collections staff.
 The password you set is stored encrypted.